md-user

 If you’re using a third-party to deliver goods, it’s unlikely that your goods will be covered under their business insurance.
 It’s worth speaking to them beforehand to check this.

-✔ Get a quote in under 2 minutes
+Get a quote you need in minutes

 How much does goods in transit insurance cost?